AdamBien/bce.design/README.md

 # resources

 https://github.com/adambien/mockend is useful as a mock backend with throttling functionality.

-With mockend slow backend calls inside the `control` layer with asynchronous view updates can be tested.
+Mockend can slow down responses, what simplifies the testing of asynchronous view updates.
+Fetch-requests in the `control` layer can be delayed for test purposes.